libapps/libapps-mirror/nassh/doc/processes.md

 ### Source Prepare

-Update the [ChangeLog.md](./ChangeLog.md) file with any relevant details since the last release, and update the version in the [manifest.json](../manifest.json).
+Update the [ChangeLog.md](./ChangeLog.md) file with any relevant details since the last release, and update the version in all of the manifest_*.json files.
 Add any significant changes to concat/release-highlights.txt.

 See commit [6b11740fa3eb500ea07efc684af7e75543ea3448] and tag [nassh-0.8.36.2]
 as examples.